In this new article we are talking about scenario-based learning and how it can be used in the virtual classroom, but what is scenario-based learning?

 The most valuable resource we all have is time.

-We must use it properly all the time to avoid failure and regret in future.
+We must use it properly all the time to avoid failure and regret in the future.

 Formal learning takes up a lot of time and resources.

-Therefore, you have to ensure that all the lessons are relevant and impact on the learners.
+Therefore, you have to ensure that all the lessons are relevant and impact the learners.

 In most virtual classrooms, the aim is to get as much content out for learners to be informed.

-While this is good in some way, it leaves the learners confused and unable to implement what they’ve learnt in the real world.
+While this is good in some way, it leaves the learners confused and unable to implement what they’ve learned in the real world.

 Use time wisely

 As we said earlier, scenario-based learning is all about solving problems.